 Welcome!
-In this series you’ll read along my journey to CKAD certification.
-You can expect high-level knowledge sharing and hopefully some useful tips.
+In this series, you’ll read along my journey to CKAD certification.
+Expect high-level knowledge sharing and hopefully some useful tips.

 Picking the course

-Visiting the linux foundation, you’ll see a suggested package, which includes a course, an annual subscription, and more.
+Visiting the Linux Foundation site, you’ll see a suggested package that includes a course, annual subscription, and more.

-After getting advise from colleagues who are already certified, I decided to follow a different course instead, on Udemy.
+After getting advice from colleagues who are already certified, I decided to follow a different course instead on Udemy.

-Not only does this have close to 5 star reviews, it’s significantly cheaper.
-I purchased it with a discount of 80% (at around $11).
+Not only does this have close to 5-star reviews, it’s significantly cheaper.
+I purchased it at an 80% discount (around $11).

 First impressions

-I’ve only just started.
-After completing the Section 2: Core Concepts, I’m already very impressed with the instructor.
-Even though I’ve been using Kubernetes professionally and dealing with it daily—debugging, deploying, securing—the course is the first time I’ve understood core concepts that make the documentation and manifest development much clearer.
+I’ve just started.
+After completing Section 2: Core Concepts, I’m already very impressed with the instructor.
+Even though I’ve been using Kubernetes professionally and dealing with it daily—debugging, deploying, securing—this course is the first time I’ve truly understood core concepts that make documentation and manifest development much clearer.

-Also, since the course is heavily focused on kubectl, I’ve stopped relying on k9s as a daily dependency and am now comfortable using kubectl directly.
+Since the course focuses heavily on kubectl, I’ve stopped relying on k9s as a daily dependency and am now comfortable using kubectl directly.

 Manifest skeleton